 Examples of good practice

-- WIL Staff – RMIT staff talk about the benefits, value and challenges of being involved in Work Integrated Learning both for themselves and their students.
+- WIL Practioners – RMIT staff talk about the benefits, value and challenges of being involved in Work Integrated Learning both for themselves and their students.

-- WIL Final – Business leaders and students talk about the benefits of Work Integrated Learning
+- The benefits of WIL – Business leaders and students talk about the benefits of Work Integrated Learning

 - Work Integrated Learning on a global scale – Inaugural three-way virtual project with students from RMIT University, Melbourne, Kirkwood Community College, USA and Dundalk Institute of Technology, Ireland.